stackhpc/ansible-slurm-appliance/README.md

 Results will be reported in the ansible stdout - the pingmatrix test also writes an html results file onto the ansible host.

-# Image build

-Currently WIP!

-First:
-- Ensure `stackhpc.openhpc` role is using `packer` branch.
-- Ensure terraform `main.tf` configured to use centos8 cloud image for login node.
-- Configure `slurm-simple.yml` to use `openhpc_slurm_configless: true`
-- Run terraform and ansible to create and configure all nodes (as above).*
-- Retrieve the generated munge key from the control/login node and save in this directory as `munge.key`.
-- Build an image:

-        mkfifo /tmp/qemu-serial.in /tmp/qemu-serial.out
-        . venv/bin/activate
-        ansible-playbook config-drive.yml
-        PACKER_LOG=1 packer build main.pkr.hcl # may also find `--on-error=ask` useful

-- In another terminal, watch the image startup:

-        cat /tmp/qemu-serial.out

-- Upload the image:

-        openstack image create --file build/*.qcow2 --disk-format qcow2 $(basename build/*.qcow2)

-- Then recreate the compute VMs with the new image e.g. using terraform. **NB:** You may need to restart `slurmctld` if the nodes come up and then go down again.

-Points to note:
-- We want ansible to ssh proxy via the control node for the compute nodes (don't actually need it here as all on one network, but in the general case only the control node will be reachable directly).
-But we DON'T want packer's "builder" host to get this proxy, so the proxy has to be added to `[${cluster_name}_compute:vars]`, not `[cluster_compute:vars]`.
-- You can't use `-target` (terraform) / `--limit` (ansible) as the `openhpc` role needs all nodes in the play to be able to define `slurm.conf`.
-If you don't want to configure the entire cluster up-front then alternatives are:
-  - Define/create a smaller cluster in terraform/ansible, create that and build an image, then change the cluster definition to the real one, limiting the ansible play to just `cluster_login`.
-  - Work the other way around:
-    - Define a local munge key.
-    - Create the control/login node using TF only (would need the current inventory to be split up as currently the implicit dependency on `computes` will create those too, even with `-limit`).
-    - Build the image.
-    - Launch compute nodes w/ TF using that (slurm won't start).
-    - Configure control node using `--limit` (will use the local munge key). terraform destroy

 # Destroying the cluster